TaniaCB/DrawandPaint/README.md

 # Draw and Paint
-Objective C app about Draw &amp; Paint
+Objective C app about draw and paint